nobitagit/knowledge/communication/readme.md

 When someone is stomping their feet and doesn't agree with you at all:

 - "If I was in your position, I would feel the same" (taking their side so they are more likely to change their mind)

+- Use the other person name, when you are talking to someone